kXborg/codeContinue/README.md

    - Example: `https://api.openai.com/v1/chat/completions` for OpenAI
    - Or: `http://localhost:8000/v1/chat/completions` for local servers
    - Or any OpenAI-compatible endpoint
+   - **Note:** You must configure this - no default endpoint is provided

 2. **Enter your model name**
    - Examples: `gpt-3.5-turbo`, `gpt-4` (OpenAI)